sarangrana/e2e-cicd-example/README.md

 # End to End CICD Example
-This repo is an example of end to end deployment of an application using Github, Gitlab pipeline, Terraform, Ansible, Demo Golang application and AWS.
+This repo is an example of end to end deployment of an application using below devops tools.

 Tools used for this example are as below,
-- Github
+- Source Code Management    : Github
-- Jenkins
+- Programming Language      : Golang (Sample Application)
-- Terraform
+- CI Tool                   : Jenkins
-- Ansible
+- Containerization Tool     : Docker
-- Golang (Sample Application)
+- Configuration Management  : Terraform
-- Cloud (AWS/GCP)
+- Cloud                     : AWS/GCP